gdotgordon/produce-demo/README.md

 }
  ```
 ## The API
-Three operations are supported, Add (one or more) produce, delete a produce item, or list all produce
+Three operations are supported, Add (one or more) produce, delete a produce item, or list all produce.

+Note, there are also endpoints to check liveness (/v1/status) and clear the database (v1/reset).

 ### Add
 endpoint: POST to /v1/produce

 payload: JSON for a single Produce item as shown above, or an array of Produce items

 HTTP return codes:
 - 200 (OK) for requests with multiple produce items, but mixed results storing them (detailed discussion below)
 - 201 (Created) for a successful update for single item or an array where all updates succeeded